GSL::Vector class¶ ↑

 Vector operations with size changes¶ ↑

-The methods below change vector length of self
+The methods below change vector length of self.
+A

 Vector's length may not extend past its original allocation.
 Use of